SrBrahma/bitburner-sync/README.md

 Rework of [bitburner-filesync](https://github.com/bitburner-official/bitburner-filesync) to work directly with Typescript and with a cleaner implementation.
 Also, supports WSL when the gaming is running on Windows.

 Just run `npx bitburner-ts`!
-You don't need any setup in your Typescript project to have this working, like [typescript-template](https://github.com/bitburner-official/typescript-template).
+You don't need any special setup in your Typescript project to have this working, like [typescript-template](https://github.com/bitburner-official/typescript-template).

 This will automatically set up Typescript on watch mode and will push the resulting .js files into Bitburner.
+Requires `outDir` and `rootDir` on `tsconfig.json` to be set.

+The .js files will be by default put into the `script` directory in the game's `home` server.

 ## Usage